Table of contents

 What is the Affiliate Revenue Model?

-The affiliate revenue model is based entirely on earning commissions.
+The affiliate marketing revenue model is based entirely on earning commissions.
 In the online space, this typically involves placing affiliate links on your platform (website, blog, YouTube channel, etc) and earning a commission every time your users or viewers click on one of those links, subscribe to a program, or install or download a program.

-You effectively act as an extension of the vendor’s sales and marketing teams - raising awareness of their brand and promoting their products or services.
+As an affiliate, you effectively act as an extension of the vendor’s sales and marketing teams - raising awareness of their brand and promoting their products or services.
 All with the aim of driving new customers to them that they otherwise wouldn’t reach.

 Companies like Strackr provide publishers with valuable tools to make the organization of your affiliate networks much simpler.
 Additionally, you get full access to an analytics suite to track key metrics from all of your networks in one place, including the amount of revenue you’re bringing in!